Johnsalzarulo/rent/notes.md

 - Need a "show" for my issues page.

+- Need to add a "Notes" for my issues page, this way people can keep track of issues above just "status" as well, this is where I think I will have the text messaging functionality live, possibly as "Notes" against an issue.

 - Need a way to show / hide items based on thier status.
 For example I need to hide "issues" that are marked as "complete"

 - Need to update "status" against tenats and against "properties" to do something helpful.